jqueiroz/python-sslib/README.md

 ```

 ### Limitations
 The current implementation of Shamir's algorithm only supports splitting secrets of up to ~26.3 KiB.
 While splitting larger secrets is theoretically possible, recovery from shares becomes increasingly slower.
-On my computer, recovering a 26 KiB secret from three shares takes around 0.9s.
+On my computer (AMD FX-8300), recovering a 26 KiB secret from three shares takes around 0.9s.

 The recommended approach for larger secrets is to perform encryption using a symmetric-key algorithm (such as AES) and then split the encryption key.